AWegnerGitHub/awegnergithub.github.io-content/2022_12_20_play_with_chatgpt_and_pf_api.md

 Personally, I'd be upset if an engineer on my team committed code generated in this test.
 It's buggy, and has subtle inaccuracies.
 The code provided by ChatGPT is a good _skeleton_.
 It is up to the developer to validate that it works as expected.
-Without the crucial step of developer testing, it is guarenteed that bugs will be committed to the code base because "the AI said it'd work".
+Without the crucial step of developer testing, it is guaranteed that bugs will be committed to the code base because "the AI said it'd work".

 If you are going to use ChatGPT (or Copilot or a system similar to either), it is vital that you verify the code you are running.
 Does it do what you expect?
 Does it perform as you expect?
 The tools are there to help you build this, but that's just it. *Help*, not do.
 The testing I did here took